 You don’t need a bandage over the port when it’s not being used.
 When the port is being used, you will have a transparent dressing (covering) over the needle.
 The dressing must be kept dry and in place while the needle is in the port.

 Your port will not set off metal detectors.Back to top

 Caring For Your Port

-Your port will need to be flushed every 4 weeks when not being used.
-This is done to make sure the port catheter does not become blocked.
+Your port will need to be flushed every 4 weeks when it’s not being used.
+This is done to make sure the catheter doesn’t become blocked.
 If your port becomes blocked, it will no longer work and may have to be removed.
-The catheter is flushed with a medicine called heparin.
-Heparin keeps clots from forming.
-Please notify your doctor if you are allergic to heparin.
-You will need a special type of port.
-Flushing your port needs to be done by a specially trained nurse.
-Do not allow someone to access your port who is not familiar and trained in port access.
 Your port will also be flushed right before the needle is removed after each treatment or infusion.
-If your port is properly maintained, it can stay in place for as long as your doctor feels you need it.
-It will be removed during a procedure that is similar to how it was put in.

-- You notice swelling or a growing bruise at the site.
+- Have swelling or a growing bruise at the site of your port

-- You notice pus or fluid coming from the incision.
+- Have pus or fluid coming from your incision(s)

 - Notice your incision(s) are hot, tender, red, or irritated